 Check out Broadway in the theater district, and after hit up one of our favorite evening drink spots at the Russian Samovar.
 One walk into this place and you’ll feel like you’ve been transported somewhere else.
 They serve infused vodka, some are bizarre flavors like horseradish, but it’s an experience you won’t forget!
 This is also where a scene from one of the final Sex & the City episodes took place!

 And you can’t visit Midtown without passing by the famous Radio City Music Hall, going inside the timeless Grand Central Terminal, and checking out the beautiful interior of the New York Public Library.
-All of these are amazing places to visit in New York City.
+All of these are amazing places to visit in New York City and NYC attractions.